Essential… For Profit?

 His fatigue and migraines disappeared, his blood pressure improved, his metabolic rate increased, and his blood lipids became more saturated.
 Many people who remove polyunsaturated oils from their diets may experience similar results.

-In her defense of low-fat diets, Denise Minger explores incredible stories of weight loss through eating nothing but rice, fruit, sugar, and some vitamins and minerals.
+In her defense of low-fat diets, Denise Minger explores incredible stories of weight loss on diets of only rice, fruit, sugar, and some vitamins and minerals.
 These diets proved helpful for heart failure, healing psoriasis, and reducing high blood pressure.
 They also boosted insulin sensitivity and blood glucose control.

-One could make the argument that these diets are effective due to their low PUFA content.
+One could make the argument that these diets were effective due to their extremely low PUFA or EFA content.

 Metabolic Rate & Longevity